Rotahr/CS-30-Major-Project/proposal.md

   - browser changes based on what you put in
   - recalls your name, age, etc to try to 'scare' you
 - each tab looks like a destroyed website, with the game still functioning
+- writing text in infogame doens't include SHIFT and the such